 After arriving in Paris, we board a private bus and travel to the town of Versailles, just outside of Paris.
 Here, we stay in cozy group lodging within walking distance of the famous royal gardens and palace.
 This is the perfect location for us to get to know each other, establish both personal and group goals, and begin the Global Works Leadership curriculum, specifically designed for this program.
-We also refresh our French conversational skills with language lessons taught by the bi-lingual trip leaders.
+We also refresh our French conversational skills with language activities taught by the bi-lingual trip leaders.
 Then, it’s time to explore the architectural wonders of the Sun King at le Château de Versailles!

-On Day 3, we travel by private coach towards Grenoble and the majestic French Alps.
-We stay in a small village (far from the tourist crowds) where down-to-earth, open-hearted people make for a warm reception!
+On Day 3, we travel by high-speed train towards Grenoble and the majestic French Alps.
+We stay in a small village far from the tourist crowds where down-to-earth, open-hearted people make for a warm reception!
 The towering scenery is breathtaking and adventure awaits us.
 We focus on cultural exchange and community service by working alongside community members on environmental and historical restoration initiatives.
 Our service includes environmental projects, such as trail maintenance in the nearby national park and repairing historic stone walls.
 But that’s not all!
 An exciting whitewater rafting trip brings us to a swimming spot in a waterfall.
 We also take an overnight hike up to a gîte, or mountain lodge, that provides traditional French meals and hospitality.
 We spend the night in the mountains before hiking back down to our base in the village to celebrate Bastille Day and watch the fireworks.

 From the Alps, we are off to Carcassonne, our homestay town near the Mediterranean!
 The eight-day homestay is a great opportunity to test language skills, make friends, and absorb the many cultural differences found in day-to-day living and conversation.
 During the weekdays, we meet as a group to work on our community development and education projects.
-We volunteer at an area youth summer camp and teach English to elementary students.
+We volunteer at a youth summer camp and teach English to elementary students.
 In nearby towns, our students work to restore historical sites important to the regional heritage, such as an 11th-century chateau, a canal’s irrigation system, or a medieval lookout tower.
 Excursions to the beach, through the fortress of Carcassonne, and into an underground cavern round out this memorable homestay.
 Check out The Homestay Experience for more information on how we select our homestay communities and families!

 A visit to France would never be complete without time spent in beautiful Paris.
-We kick off our visit with a cruise along the Seine River to view the Paris monuments (lit against the night sky).
+We kick off our visit with a cruise along the Seine River to view the Paris monuments lit against the night sky.
 During the days there is so much to see and do: la Tour Eiffel, Notre Dame, Sacre Coeur, Montmartre, le Louvre, and Musée d’Orsay… the list goes on and on!
 We muster enough energy to have a final dinner celebration, during which we recollect how our time with Global Works gave us a unique and fulfilling glimpse of French culture.

 The Global Works chaperoned Group Flight departs from New York (JFK) for this program.
 Airfare is not included the tuition.
 Please visit Dates & Tuition for group flight costs and Flight & Travel Arrangements for more information about travel days.